Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Discussion of Results

+The PSIS-LOO provides an alternative cross-validation-based estimate of model predictive performance by approximating exact leave-one-out cross-validation using importance sampling with Pareto-smoothed weights.
+The \texttt{expected log predictive density (ELPD$_{\text{loo}}$)} is calculated as \ben \mathrm{ELPD}_{\text{loo}} = \sum_{i=1}^{N} \log \left( \frac{\sum_{s=1}^{S} w_i^{(s)} p(y_i \mid \theta^{(s)})}{\sum_{s=1}^{S} w_i^{(s)}} \right), \een where $w_i^{(s)}$ are Pareto-smoothed importance weights.
+WAIC and PSIS-LOO both favor models that achieve superior out-of-sample predictive performance while simultaneously imposing a penalty on unnecessary model complexity.
+As a result, they serve as robust, Bayesianly well founded diagnostics for model comparison in cosmology, particularly when evaluating competing scenarios against combined datasets such as \PantheonShoes{}, BAO data, and cosmic chronometer data.
+To carry out the quantitative comparison between models in terms of WAIC and PSIS-LOO, we employ the \texttt{ArviZ} library within the Python ecosystem, which provides standardized, reliable tools for computing these information criteria from posterior samples.

+In the table (\ref{TableIII}), the number of data points ($N$) for all the models (Model I, Model II, $\Lambda$CDM and $w$CDM) is the same ($ N=1639$, data points for \PantheonShoes{} + Hubble+ BAO (DESIBAO- DR2)) while the number of model parameters ($k$) for Models I, Model II, $\L$CDM and $w$CDM are respectively $k=6$, $k=5$, $k=3$ and $k=5$.

-To evaluate and compare the performance of the two proposed models, Model I and Model II against the $\L$CDM model, we analyze their statistical metrics: total chi squared $ \chi^2 $, reduced chi squared $ \chi^2_{\nu} $, AIC, and BIC.
-These criteria collectively assess the goodness of fit and penalize model complexity, thus enabling a balanced model selection.
+To evaluate and compare the performance of the two proposed models, Model I and Model II against the benchmark $\L$CDM and $w$CDM model with CPL parametrization, we analyze their statistical metrics: $ \chi^2 $, $ \chi^2_{\nu} $, AIC, BIC, DIC, WAIC and PSIS-LOO.
+These criteria collectively assess the goodness of fit and penalize model complexity, enabling a balanced model selection.